 Complete the quiz below.
 You will receive feedback about the effectiveness of your current preferred strategy.
 In the next sections of the workshop, you will learn some additional strategies to make your reading more effective.
-After you complete the quiz, click the Next arrow to move on in the workshop.
+After you complete the quiz, go to the next chapter to move on in the workshop.